-Metrics for applications can be collected for the purposes of model-level assessment of application utilisation and capacity planning.
+Metrics for applications can be collected for model-level assessment of application utilisation and capacity planning.
 See the Application metrics page to learn more.

 Constraints are used to specify minimum requirements for the machine that will host an application.
 See page Using constraints for details.

-A Juju resource is additional content/files that a charm can make use of, or may even require in order to run.
+A Juju resource is additional content/files that a charm can make use of, or may even require to run.
 See the Working with resources page for details.

 Certain applications can benefit from advanced storage configurations and if a charm exists for such an application Juju can declare such requirements both at deploy time and during the lifetime of the application.
 See the Using storage page for more detail.